rezer-bleede/ruletrail/README.md

 to the default single host without raising a configuration error.
 The legacy `ELASTICSEARCH_HOST` variable remains supported and is merged into `ELASTICSEARCH_HOSTS` internally.

+All file-based settings are resolved relative to both the repository root and the `backend/` directory so you can run `uvicorn app.main:app` from either location without breaking demo data seeding.

 Exports generated via the Results view are written to `backend/data/exports/`.

 ## Notable features